 If you suspect you have been near someone who is being tested or has tested positive for COVID-19, it is important to follow guidance from the Colorado Department of Public Health and Environment (CDPHE).
 Depending on your unique situation, public health officials may ask you to stay home for up to 14 days.

 Avoid Jumping to Conclusions

 We caution against jumping to conclusions.
 Do not assume that a person being tested for COVID-19 has already received a positive diagnosis.
 Risk factors may vary based on relevant circumstances.
 For example, being in a large, well-ventilated classroom or walking by someone on the street poses a lower risk than sitting directly next to an individual or living with someone who has actually tested positive.
 Ultimately, public health officials are best positioned to evaluate if an individual is at risk based on the circumstances of the potential contact.

 There are resources available for members of the CU Boulder community experiencing personal impacts due to the novel coronavirus outbreak.
-Whether individuals have loved ones in affected areas or other connections to people impacted by the outbreak, all members of the CU Boulder community have access to services that may be helpful.
+All members of the CU Boulder community have access to services that may be helpful.

 Campus support resources, CU Boulder has many support and advocacy resources available for our campus community.